JoshKaufman/ursa/README.md

 and 17 are also common).
 Both arguments are optional and default to 2048 and 65537 (respectively).

+This method will throw if `modulusBits` is less than `512` (because it's pretty crazy to want a key with that few bits) or if `exponent` is even (because RSA only works for odd exponents).

 Using the command-line `openssl` tool, this operation is equivalent to: